f0nzie/zFactor.DL/README.md

 The original file has been converted to a tidy format file named `tidy_SK.csv` with 57,060 observations and 4 variables with the column names Tpr, Ppr, z and set number.
 This file is under the same folder \[./inst/extdata\] (<https://github.com/f0nzie/zFactor.DL/tree/master/inst/extdata>).

-The tidy dataset format looks like this:
+The tidy dataset format looks like this, 57,060 observations (rows) and 4 variables (columns):

     row     Tpr   Ppr   z   set
        1